ulfurinn/wongi-engine/README.md

 ### More facts!

 Note how our facts define relations that always go from subject to object - they form a directed graph.
-In a perfect world, friendships go both ways, but to specify this in out model, we need to have two facts for each couple.
+In a perfect world, friendships go both ways, but to specify this in our model, we need to have two facts for each couple.
 Instead of duplicating everything by hand, let's automate that:

 ```ruby
 engine.rule "symmetric predicate" do